 The Cotswolds are a large area to the northwest of London known for its natural beauty.
 As such, lots of the day trips from London include historic cities or sights along the way – that makes for a great day of easy sightseeing!

 - The Cotswolds In-Depth – Explore villages in the Cotswolds and stop for a lovely lunch!

 - The Cotswolds and Oxford – See two places in-depth on this highly rated tour from London!

 - The Cotswolds, Oxford, and Stratford – Discover The Cotswolds along with beautiful Oxford and historic Stratford on a guided day trip!

 - The Cotswolds, Blenheim Palace, and Downton Village – Explore the stunning Blenheim Palace and visit Bampton (Downton Village)!

 If you are looking to dive into your love for all things “royal”, then a day trip to Windsor Castle is basically a must-do if you’re in London.
 This massive castle – originally built in the 11th century strategically overlooking the River Thames – is actually the largest and oldest occupied castle in the world!

-Because of the grand nature and importance, the Windsor Castle is a very popular place to visit.
+Because of its grand nature and importance, Windsor Castle is a very popular place to visit.
 It’s highly advised to book your tickets in advance to avoid disappointment.
 You can check here for your Windsor Castle admission ticket.